syedtanbeer/Lab6/README.md

 * On your local machine, load the malicious.html file and change the <code>src</code> attribute of the img take to point to the IP address of your virtual machine.

 * Load the malicious.html file on your host machine.
-This will simulate visiting a page on a separate domain which explots the CSRF vulnerability.
+This will simulate visiting a page on a separate domain which exploits the CSRF vulnerability.

 * Navigate back to http://VIRTUAL\_MACHINE\_IP/motd.php and observe the change.